slider23/kohana-assets/guide/assets/usage.md

 JavaScript (and CoffeeScript, if there were any) files in `APPPATH/assets/js/foo_chat` (but **not** in any subfolders).

-Note that individual files can still be accessed (e.g. `js/foo_chat/colors.js`).
+Individual files can still be accessed (e.g. `js/foo_chat/colors.js`).

 ## Caveats

-  - Note the source files for multi-source assets that use the `compile_folders` option are compiled in ***no particular order***.
-For CSS this is unacceptable, and should be kept in mind for JavaScript projects.
+  - The source files for multi-source assets that use the `compile_folders` option are compiled in **no particular order**.
+For CSS this is unacceptable, and should be kept in mind if you plan to use it for JavaScript projects.

-  - In most cases it is preferable to use a compiler that uses directives when combining sources (e.g. LESS can combine files based on `@import`).
+  - For the above reason it is almost always preferable to have a compiler do it based on directives in the source code (e.g. LESS can combine files based on `@import`). **However, there is currently no way for compilers to communicate those directives back to kohana-assets**, so the `watch` mode will not work as expected.

-    **However**, there is currently no way for kohana-assets itself to know what those directives are, so its `watch` mode will not work as expected.
+  - There is currently **no support for multiple source directories,** meaning modules can't have an assets directory and expect it to work.